 |Trails: Open daylight hours.|

 Fort Lee Historic Park is a 33-acre cliff-top park area with scenic overlooks, a reconstructed Revolutionary War encampment, and a Visitor Center.
 The entrance to Fort Lee Historic Park is on Hudson Terrace immediately south of the George Washington Bridge (directions).
-Admission to the Historic Park is free; a parking fee of $5 is charged in season and for special events (cash only).
+Admission to the Historic Park is free; a parking fee of $5 is charged on weekends & holidays in season and for special events (cash only).

 A unique “living history” school program is offered by reservation at Fort Lee Historic Park, and a wide range of special events is held throughout the year.
 Both the Long Path and the Shore Trail have their southern trailheads just outside the Visitor Center.

-For current hours and conditions at Fort Lee Historic Park, please check the chart in the sidebar >
+For current hours and conditions at Fort Lee Historic Park, please check the sidebar >